Unemployment Insurance Hearing Representative

 |6.
 Principles and practices of administrative law hearings pertaining to unemployment insurance - These questions test for knowledge of the principles, practices, and procedures used in administrative law hearings pertaining to unemployment insurance.
 The questions cover such areas as rules of evidence, due process, right to representation, disclosure, and statutes.||X|

 If you pass, your seniority credit(s), if any, will be included in the computation of your final score.
-Rank on the eligible list will be determined after adding any wartime Veterans' credits to your final passing score.
+Your final score on the eligible list will be determined after adding any wartime Veterans' credits.

 Credit for Seniority